s8h/hugo/content/posts/my-first-post.md

 ## Hello

-My first experiments with an SSG.
+My first experiments with an SSG and Netlify.

 Visit the [Hugo](https://gohugo.io) website!